W Las Vegas (canceled project): History

+Lenders foreclosed on the land in 2014.
+It was sold eight years later to Liberty Media, the parent company of Formula One.
+A 300000 sqft, four-story paddock structure was built on the land for the 2023 Las Vegas Grand Prix.

 Other versions

 Sometime before 2015, Starwood and Station Casinos held discussions about developing a W hotel on the site of Station's Wild Wild West Gambling Hall & Hotel.

 At the SLS Las Vegas on the north end of the Las Vegas Strip, Starwood operated one of the resort's hotel towers, the former LUX Tower, as a separate hotel known as W Las Vegas.
 It operated from December 2016 to August 2018.

+W Las Vegas at Mandalay Bay made its debut in 2024.